 Norvan Reports, November 04, 2021

-The Head of Research at CUTS, Mr. Isaac Yaw Obeng also emphasized that amongst a number of recommendations, the report recommended to the NHIA to establish customer complaint centers nationwide.
+Mr Obeng emphasized that amongst several recommendations, the report recommended to the NHIA to establish customer complaint centers nationwide.
 “Furthermore, the study showed that the provider [NHIA] practically does not have an established customer complaint or recourse policy written down for customers to follow.
 Although there are avenues where customers can channel their grievances, most customers are not aware of them.”